briansimiyuj/doctor-appointment-app/README.md

   2. Add labels and inputs for consultation fee, session duration, availability settings and preferences for online consultation
   3. Make the inputs controlled components with data from SettingsContext

+### Settings Management Hook

+Settings Management Hook will update the settings in the database and update the SettingsContext.

+  1. Retrieve consultationSettings, availabilitySettings, notificationSettings, updateConsultationSettings, updateAvailabilitySettings, updateNotificationSettings from SettingsContext
+  2. Create functions to update the settings in the local storage and update the SettingsContext
+    a.
+Track what user has changed in the settings
+    b.
+Create an object for newSettings and spread it with consultationSettings, availabilitySettings or notificationSettings.
+If user has changed any of the settings, update the corresponding property in newSettings
+    c.
+Update consultationSettings, availabilitySettings or notificationSettings with newSettings

 ### Not Found Page

 Not Found Page will be a page that will be displayed when the user tries to access a page that does not exist.